Fast-Converging Distributed Signal Estimation in Topology-Unconstrained Wireless Acoustic Sensor Networks: The TI-DANSE Algorithm

-After tree-pruning, a sum-and-send data flow starts at the leaf nodes and ends at the root node.
-This data flow is referred to as the \gls*{dansep} ``fusion flow''\footnote{ Semantic used in, e.g.,~\cite{bertrand_distributed_2011_TDANSE} to describe a similar data flow.}.
+In practice, iterations are spread over time such that each iteration $i$ uses a different frame of signal $\yk[q]$ to compute $\zkd[q]^i$.
 Nodes receive partial in-network sums from their upstream neighbors and compute a new partial in-network sum including their own fused signals.
 The nodes then send the updated sum to their downstream neighbor.
 The partial in-network sum $\ettkq[q][l]^i$ sent from a leaf node or internal node $q\in\K\backslash\{k\}$ to its downstream neighbor $l$ is defined as: